 1. Location: No sign shall be erected or maintained so as to obstruct free and clear vision or to hide, obstruct, or otherwise interfere with the effectiveness of any official traffic sign or signal, or so as to prevent ready observation of traffic by pedestrians or by operators of vehicles on any street or highway.
-No sign shall be placed in such a position as to endanger pedestrians, bicyclists, or traffic on a street by obscuring the view or by interfering with official street signs or signals by virtue of position or color.
+No sign shall be placed in such a position as to endanger pedestrians, bicyclists, or traffic on a street by obscuring the view or by interfering with official street signs or signals by virtue of position, brightness, size, or color.

 2. Illumination: